ClimateVoice/gifmaker/README.md

 ![](https://github.com/ClimateVoice/gifmaker/blob/master/3.png)

 ## A bit more about ClimateVoice
 Our mission is to mobilize the voice of the workforce to urge companies to go “all in” on climate, both in business practices and policy advocacy.
+More info @ https://climatevoice.org

 ## References
 * [ClimateVoice website](https://climatevoice.org)